Adnanhoq/TheExtraSemicolon_FrontEnd/README.md

 2. To run the ui tests, run `npm run test-ui`
 3. To run the accessibility tests, run `pa11y-ci` These tests should all pass

+## Link to the AWS
+To see the frontend on cloud, go to: https://fqq3vg4qpt.eu-west-1.awsapprunner.com